A look inside the not-so-secret plan behind Haven, the Amazon-Berkshire-JP Morgan healthcare venture.

 Of course, it’s also proven to be tremendously difficult for non-healthcare companies to break into.

-But if you’re looking for technology to be at the forefront of the still-mysterious “Berzerkshire Morgan” healthcare project, you’re likely to be disappointed – because the direction of this mysterious venture has been hiding in plain sight all along, and it’s got nothing to do with interoperability or digital health.
+But if you’re looking for technology to be at the forefront of what was once jokingly referred to as “Berzerkshire Morgan”, you’re likely to be disappointed – because the direction of the mysterious Haven healthcare venture has been hiding in plain sight all along, and it’s got nothing to do with interoperability or digital health.

 At least not at first.